Museum of Riverside

 How a California basket collection became a modern museum

 Originally called the Cornelius Earle Rumsey Indian Collection, the Museum opened in the basement of old City Hall in 1924, when the widow of NABISCO magnate Cornelius Earle Rumsey donated her late husband’s collection of Native American artifacts to the City of Riverside.
-The Riverside Metropolitan Museum holds one of the largest collections of Native American basketry in California.
+The Museum of Riverside holds one of the largest collections of Native American basketry in California.
 Other collections were also donated to the young Museum including the Harwood Hall Collection and the Charles F. Clark donation of his entire estate for the establishment of a botanical section.

 In 1948, the Museum was relocated to its current facility, a former U.S. Post Office built in 1912.
 And in 1954, the Museum officially established a Botanical Section.
 During the early years, renowned naturalist Edmund C. Jaeger became the museum’s Curator of Plants.